kormang/kormang.github.io/_posts/2024-09-06-parameterizing-code-with-behavior.md

 }
 ```

-Here, we have vector class, that is written in such way that it can be used with different allocation mechanism for its elements.
-That makes is pretty generalized, and responsibility for allocation and deallocation of memory is delegated away from the vector class.
-The reason why it is done using template parameter (*parametric polymorphism*), instead of runtime polymorphism is performance.
+Here, we have a vector class designed to work with different allocation mechanisms for its elements.
+This makes it quite generalized, as the responsibility for memory allocation and deallocation is delegated away from the vector class.
+The choice to use a template parameter (*parametric polymorphism*) instead of runtime polymorphism is primarily for performance reasons.

-In languages like Java and TypeScript such things are not possible, nor does it make sense.
-In TypeScript, when it gets compiled to JavaScript all types are erased and we always rely on runtime polymorphism.
+In languages like Java and TypeScript, such implementations are not possible, nor do they make sense.
+In TypeScript, when the code is compiled to JavaScript, all types are erased, and we always rely on runtime polymorphism.

-Still this is just illustration of the way units of code and their behavior can be parameterized.
+Still, this serves as an illustration of how units of code and their behavior can be parameterized.

 ## Override method from superclass